kulcsarrudolf/pasztor.at/content/blog/2018-04-21-reproducability.md

 categories: blog
 date: "2018-04-21T00:00:00Z"
 publishDate: "2018-04-21T00:00:00Z"
-excerpt: Build environments, server setups should be reproducible, even 6 months down the line.
+summary: Build environments, server setups should be reproducible, even 6 months down the line.
 How does this work?
-fbimage: /assets/img/reproducability.png
+fbimage: posts/reproducability.png
-googleimage: /assets/img/reproducability.png
+googleimage: posts/reproducability.png
-preview: /assets/img/reproducability.jpg
+preview: posts/reproducability.jpg
 tags:
 - DevOps
 - Development
 - Clean Code
 title: Reproducability
 twitter_card: summary_large_image
-twitterimage: /assets/img/reproducability.png
+twitterimage: posts/reproducability.png
 ---

 Let's say you are developing a software project.
 If you are in NodeJS, you specify your dependencies in your